john-tornblom/pyrsl/doc/language-reference.rst

        .select any cls from instance of CLS
        .select one other_cls related by cls->O_CLS[R1]

-To navigate across reflexive association, a phrase indicating the direction must be provided.
+To navigate across reflexive associations, a phrase indicating the direction must be provided.
 For example:

 .. code-block:: pyrsl